AtharvaMeherkar/streamlit-weather-predictor/README.md

 **`[weather.csv]` ➔ `[Data Cleaning]` ➔ `[Feature Engineering]` ➔ `[Model Training]` ➔ `[Streamlit UI]` ➔ `[Live Prediction]`**

 1.  **Data Ingest:** The raw `weather.csv` dataset is loaded into a Pandas DataFrame.
-2.  **Data Cleaning:** Key columns are selected, renamed for clarity, and missing values are handled using `ffill` and `fillna` methods.
+2.  **Data Cleaning:** Key columns are selected, renamed for clarity, and missing or infinite values are handled to create a robust dataset.
 3.  **Feature Engineering:** New, predictive features are created.
-This includes calculating rolling 30-day averages and key temperature ratios (`max_min_ratio`, `month_day_max`) to give the model historical context.
+This includes calculating rolling 30-day averages and key temperature ratios to give the model historical context.
 4.  **Model Training:** A `Ridge` regression model is trained on the cleaned, feature-rich dataset.
-A backtesting function is used to train and validate the model on multiple slices of the time-series data for a realistic performance evaluation.
+A backtesting function is used to validate the model for a realistic performance evaluation.
-5.  **Prediction:** The trained model is served through a Streamlit interface, where it takes live user input and generates a prediction for tomorrow's maximum temperature.
+5.  **Prediction:** The trained model is served through the Streamlit interface, where it takes live user input and generates a prediction for tomorrow's maximum temperature.

 ---

 ## 🎯 Model Performance

-After implementing advanced feature engineering and robust backtesting, the final model achieves:
+After implementing feature engineering and robust backtesting, the final model achieves:

--   **Mean Absolute Error (MAE):** **4.98 degrees**
+-   **Mean Absolute Error (MAE):** **4.98 degrees Fahrenheit**

-This means that, on average, the model's prediction for tomorrow's maximum temperature is off by approximately 5 degrees Fahrenheit.
-This score reflects a realistic performance baseline that could be further improved by using more complex models (like `RandomForestRegressor` or `XGBoost`) or adding more data features.
+This means that, on average, the model's prediction for tomorrow's maximum temperature is off by approximately 5 degrees.
+This score reflects a solid performance baseline for a simple model and demonstrates the effectiveness of the feature engineering process.

 ---

-## ⚙️ Getting Started
+## ⚙️ How to Run Locally

-To run this project on your local machine, please follow these steps:
+To run this project on your own machine, please follow these steps:

 #### **1. Prerequisites**
 -   Python 3.8 or higher